MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Set-VMComPort.md

 Configure the second COM port on virtual machine TestVM to connect to named pipe TestPipe on the local computer.

 > [!NOTE]
-> This does not create the named pipe on the local computer.
-You will have to write your own application to create a named pipe.
+> You can write write your own application to access the named pipe, or use an application like PuTTY.

 ## PARAMETERS